brianrainey/brianrainey.github.com/_posts/2015-10-08-daring-to-dream.md

 the first time in history.

-That wee boy from the '86 Railway Stand ended up straying a bit further from home than he ever intended.
+That wee boy from the '86 Railway Stand ended up straying a bit further from home than he'd ever intended.
 If anybody needs him tomorrow, he'll be in [The Local][2], hopefully celebrating.

 Now where in Minneapolis could I buy myself a new rosette?
 Perhaps